roeger/icaps2026.github.io/content/calls/shadow_pc.md

 ## Important Dates (Shadow PC)

-- Submit your application to be part of the Shadow PC no later than the 15th of December!
+- Submit your application to be part of the Shadow PC no later than the 31st of December!
+- You bid on papers before January 6th.
-- Your assignment of papers to review will be announced by the 21st of December.
+- Your assignment of papers to review will be announced by the 9th of January.
 - Pre-review information and meetings will take place in early January 2026.
-- Reviews are due on the 30th of January 2026.
+- Reviews are due at the beginning of February 2026.
-- Discussion about papers, and feedback on reviews, will take place in the first 2-3 weeks of February 2026.
+- Discussion about papers, and feedback on reviews, will take place until mid February 2026.

+The reference timezone for all deadlines is UTC-12 (that date anywhere on Earth).

 ## Contact